Norman Lear: Personal life and death

 Lear was married three times.
 His first marriage was to Charlotte Rosen in 1943.
 They divorced in 1956.

-He was married to Frances Loeb, from 1956 to 1985.
-They separated in 1983, with Loeb eventually receiving $112 million from Lear in their divorce settlement, part of which she used to found Lear's magazine.
+He was married to Frances Loeb from 1956 to 1985.
+They separated in 1983.
+Loeb eventually received $112 million from Lear in their divorce settlement, and she used part of the settlement to found Lear's magazine.

-In 1987, he married Lyn Davis, who survived him.
-When she met Lear in 1984, Lyn was allegedly in the process of earning a doctorate in clinical psychology.
+In 1987, Lear married Lyn Davis, who survived him.
+When she met Lear in 1984, Lyn was reportedly in the process of earning a doctorate in clinical psychology.
 She later became a documentary filmmaker through her production company Lyn Lear Productions.
-At the time of 2016 documentary Norman Lear: Just Another Version of You, Lyn acknowledged that she and Norman by now had "very different worlds," with their daytime relationship at this point in time being largely centered around occasional conversations, though they would still always have dinner together.
+At the time of 2016 documentary Norman Lear: Just Another Version of You, Lyn acknowledged that she and Norman had "very different worlds," with their daytime relationship at that point being largely centered around occasional conversations, while having nightly dinners together.

-From his three marriages, he had six children.
+From his three marriages, Lear had six children.
 He was a godparent to actress and singer Katey Sagal.

+At the ATX 2016 ATX Television Festival, Lear publicly noted to Sagal that he by that point in time didn't "try to keep up any more" with the modern day array of television, though he still regularly watched South Park.
+Though also openly expressing some positive support for work of Seth MacFarlane, Lear actually did not regard Family Guy or American Dad! in the same way he regarded South Park, which he and his son could also bond over, noting in a 2015 public conversation with MacFarlane that despite the quality of MacFarlane's work, he also felt that it was among the shows that had "very little context now;" MacFarlane has also acknowledged that Family Guy was heavily influenced by not just All In The Family, but also South Park rival The Simpsons.
+Lear even alleged at his 2022 Norman Lear: 100 Years of Music and Laughter TV special that "There's nobody in our business I have admired more over a long time, than [South Park creators] Trey Parker and Matt Stone."

-Lear died at his Los Angeles home on December 5, 2023, from cardiac arrest, as a complication of heart failure.
+Lear died at his Los Angeles home on December 5, 2023, from cardiac arrest as a complication of heart failure.
 He was 101.
-His body was cremated.
+Lear's body was cremated.

-Numerous public figures paid tribute to Lear, including Jimmy Kimmel, Bill Maher, Bill Clinton, Tyler Perry, George Clooney, John Leguizamo, Jon Stewart, Valerie Bertinelli, Bob Iger, Rob Reiner, John Amos, Billy Crystal, Quinta Brunson, Rita Moreno, Mark Hamill, Ben Stiller, Albert Brooks and more.